 Start with a Consultation

 Whether you're planning your first visit or you're a returning client, a consultation helps you plan your project.
-We can discuss your vision and goals for your tattoo collection, timeline and session planning, budget considerations and payment options, travel timing that works for both you and your artist, and healing considerations and follow-up planning.
+We can discuss:

 Think in Terms of Projects, Not Just Sessions